thecodingmachine/mvc.silex-mouf/README.md

 Known limits
 ------------

 This project is a proof-of-concept.
-It prooves that is it possible to chain 2 DI containers easily.
+It prooves that is it possible to chain 2 DI containers easily (this package contains...
+10 lines of code!)
 It also shows the limits of this technique.
 Indeed, it is not possible from Mouf to refer to an object declared in Pimple (no possible round-trip).
 This might however become possible, should a standard about DIC interoperability become true.